-In 2018/19 the Council spent £2.968m on capital projects, which included Revenue Expenditure Funded from Capital under Statute (grants and loans to private sector home owners and support for community development), compared with the original budget of £3.743m.
+In 2018/19 the Council spent £2.968m on capital projects, which included Revenue Expenditure Funded from Capital under Statute (grants and loans to private sector home owners and support for community development), compared with the original budget of £3.145m and revised budget of £3.743m.

-The main items of capital expenditure in the year were grant aid support to private sector home owners and support for community development (£0.89m), investment in vehicles (£0.438m), investments in infrastructure and boats at the Port of Wisbech and the Port of Sutton Bridge (£0.229m) and investments in parks and play equipment (£0.331m).
+The main items of capital expenditure in the year were grant aid support to private sector home owners and support for community development ($\pounds 0.89m$), investment in vehicles ($\pounds 0.438m$), investments in infrastructure and boats at the Port of Wisbech and the Port of Sutton Bridge ($\pounds 0.229m$) and investments in parks and play equipment ($\pounds 0.331m$).